keu/docs/astro/cli-release-notes.md

 Previously, any script that automated code pushes to Astro had to include a series of `cURL` requests to the Cloud API and could not use Deployment API keys to run an Astro CLI command.
 If your existing CI/CD pipelines still utilize this method, we recommend replacing those commands with an Astro CLI-based workflow.
 For more information and guiding examples, see [CI/CD](ci-cd.md).

-### Run DAG Unit Tests Locally with new Astro CLI Command
+### Run DAG Unit Tests Locally with New Astro CLI Command

 You can now run custom unit tests for all DAGs in your Astro project with `astrocloud dev pytest`, a new Astro CLI command that uses [pytest](https://docs.pytest.org/en/7.0.x/index.html), a common testing framework for Python.
 As part of this change, new Astro projects created via `astrocloud dev init` now include a `tests` directory, which includes one example pytest built by Astronomer.